zachwaffle4/gm0/source/docs/software/getting-started/common-hardware-components.rst

 ::

-   AnalogInput analogInput = hardwareMap.get(AnalogInput.class, "analog input");
+   AnalogInput analogInput = hardwareMap.get(AnalogInput.class, "Analog Input");

 An ``AnalogInput`` has one main method: ``getVoltage()`` which is used to get the current input voltage to the port.